 In this paper, \textbf{we focus on solving IPs with deep generative priors (DGPs) pretrained on object-only datasets}~\cite{oliviero2025generative}.
-Compared to supervised approaches that need to construct task-specific paired datasets and perform task-specific training, this approach enjoys great flexibility, as DGPs can be plugged into and reused for different IP problems related to the same family of objects.
-Among the different DGPs, \textbf{we are most interested in those based on the emerging flow-matching (FM) framework~\citep{lipman2024flow}}---which is rapidly replacing diffusion models as the backbone of increasingly more state-of-the-art (SOTA) deep generative models in various domains~\citep{labs2025flux1kontextflowmatching,esser2024scalingrectifiedflowtransformers,Agarwal2025Cosmos} due to its conceptual simplicity and superior performance.
+Compared to supervised approaches that require constructing task-specific paired datasets and performing task-specific training, this approach offers greater flexibility, as DGPs can be plugged into and reused for different IP problems within the same family of objects.
+Among the different DGPs, \textbf{we are most interested in those based on the emerging flow-matching (FM) framework~\citep{lipman2024flow}}---which is rapidly superseding diffusion models as the backbone of state-of-the-art (SOTA) deep generative models ~\citep{labs2025flux1kontextflowmatching,esser2024scalingrectifiedflowtransformers,Agarwal2025Cosmos} due to its simple concepts and superior performance.

-Several recent works have proposed to solve IPs with pretrained FM priors~\citep{daras2024surveydiffusionmodelsinverse}.
+Several recent works have proposed solving IPs using pretrained FM priors~\citep{daras2024surveydiffusionmodelsinverse}.
 Although promising, most of them are based on \textbf{domain-specific} FM priors, e.g., trained on the \texttt{FFHQ} dataset for human faces and the \texttt{LSUN bedrooms} dataset for bedroom scenes.
 This limits the practicality of these methods, as domain-specific FM models are not always readily available, e.g., due to data or computing constraints.
-On the other hand, the emergence of domain-agnostic \textbf{foundation} FM models, such as Stable Diffusion 3.0 (or newer versions)~\citep{esser2024scalingrectifiedflowtransformers} and Flux.1~\citep{labs2025flux1kontextflowmatching} for images, obsoletes domain-specific developments; \cite{kim2025flowdpsflowdrivenposteriorsampling, patel2024steering,ben2024d,martin2025pnpflowplugandplayimagerestoration} propose such ideas. \textbf{However, the performance reported from these works based on foundation FM priors clearly lags behind those with domain-specific FM priors, and even behind those with untrained priors}; see \cref{sec:ffm-ips-related}.
+On the other hand, the emergence of domain-agnostic \textbf{foundation} FM models, such as the most recent Stable Diffusion and Flux models~\citep{esser2024scalingrectifiedflowtransformers,labs2025flux1kontextflowmatching} for images, obsoletes domain-specific developments. \cite{kim2025flowdpsflowdrivenposteriorsampling, patel2024steering,dflow,martin2025pnpflowplugandplayimagerestoration} propose such ideas. \textbf{However, the performance reported from these works based on foundation FM priors clearly lags behind those with domain-specific FM priors, and even behind those with untrained priors}; see \cref{sec:ffm-ips-related}.
 This is not entirely surprising, as foundation priors are considerably weaker than domain-specific priors in terms of constraining the objects.